 eCyclingUSA has an exclusive partnership with the world’s leading waste recycling and materials reclamation manufacturers for building and implementing state-of-the-art “turnkey” systems for North and South America.

 There are no comparable US plants that shred both white ware (e.g., refrigerators) and e-waste (e.g., computers), and separates the raw materials (copper, aluminum, iron, plastics) in minutes into pellets or powders.
 These pellets/powders are aggregated by raw material type and packaged for sale to commodity buyers.
 Our processes are accomplished in a closed environment to prevent any leakage, like CFCs, into the environment.
-See a short video showing the eCyclingUSA/CHEMA system in operation.

 Turnkey plants can be constructed and installed within nine months.
-A typical 10 tons/hour plant will employ 200 direct and 300 indirect personnel.
+A typical 10 tons/hour plant will employ 100 direct and 300 indirect personnel.